usdocker/usdocker-memcached/README.md

 # Useful script for 'memcached' service

-This Useful Script creates a Wordpress server based on a Docker Image.
+This Useful Script creates a memcached server based on a Docker Image.
 You don't have know docker to use this solution.

 ## Start the memcached service